zzzprojects/learn-orm/tutorials/net-5/preview-2.md

 ## Code quality improvements in RyuJIT

-Every release includes a set of changes that improve the machine code that the JIT generates which is also known as "code quality".
+Every release includes a set of changes that improve the machine code that the JIT generates, which is also known as "code quality".
 Better code quality means better performance.
-In summary, about half of the following improvements are actual new optimizations and the other half are due to changing the flow of RyuJIT to enable existing optimizations to apply to more code patterns.
+In summary, about half of the following improvements are actual new optimizations, and the other half are due to changing the flow of RyuJIT to enable existing optimizations to apply to more code patterns.

  - **[Use xmm for stack prolog](https://github.com/dotnet/runtime/pull/32538):** Change to x86/x64 prolog zeroing code.
  - **[Add ValueNumbering support for GT_SIMD and GT_HWINTRINSIC tree nodes](https://github.com/dotnet/runtime/pull/31834):** Enable the optimizer for SIMD and hardware intrinsic types.